-Whether you are choosing health care coverage, or helping someone else find a plan, UnitedHealthcare believes you should be able to choose coverage that fits your needs.
-And their role is to make health care work for you.
+Whether you are choosing health care coverage for yourself, or helping someone else find a plan, UnitedHealthcare® believes you should be able to choose coverage that is a good fit for your needs.
+And their role is to make health care coverage work for you.

 Medicare Advantage (Part C) plans are run by private insurance companies and combine Medicare Parts A (hospital coverage) and B (doctor coverage) plus additional benefits all in one plan.
-Many plans also include prescription drug coverage, known as MA-PD or Medicare Advantage with Prescription Drug plans.
-These plans often come with no additional premium beyond what you already pay for Part B. To be eligible to enroll in a Medicare Advantage plan, you must have Original Medicare (Parts A and B) and continue to pay your Medicare Part B premium each month, unless it is otherwise paid for under Medicaid or by another party.
+Many plans also include prescription drug coverage and are known as MA-PD or Medicare Advantage with Prescription Drug plans.
+Medicare Advantage plans may come with no additional premium beyond what you already pay for Medicare Part B. To be eligible to enroll in a Medicare Advantage plan, you must have Original Medicare (Parts A and B) and continue to pay your Medicare Part B premium each month, unless it is otherwise paid for under Medicaid or by another party.

 1You may not be eligible to enroll in a plan if you have end-stage renal disease (ESRD).
 Please call UnitedHealthcare for more information.

 Plans are insured through UnitedHealthcare Insurance Company or one of its affiliated companies, a Medicare Advantage organization with a Medicare contract.
 Enrollment in the plan depends on the plan’s contract renewal with Medicare.
 UnitedHealthcare Insurance Company pays royalty fees to AARP for use of its intellectual property.
 These fees are used for the general purposes of AARP.
 AARP and its affiliates are not insurers.
 You do not need to be an AARP member to enroll.

 AARP encourages you to consider your needs when selecting products and does not make specific product recommendations for individuals.

 This information is not a complete description of benefits.
 Call 1-800-905-6061 (TTY 711) for more information.